FCA charges two people for insider dealing

-LONDON A former compliance officer at UBS in London, Fabiana Abdel-Malek, has been charged with five counts of insider dealing over a single year, the Financial Conduct Authority (FCA) said on Friday.
+LONDON (Reuters) - A former compliance officer at UBS in London, Fabiana Abdel-Malek, has been charged with five counts of insider dealing over a single year, the Financial Conduct Authority (FCA) said on Friday.

 Day-trader Walid Anis Choucair has also been charged with five counts of insider dealing, the FCA said in a statement.
 The alleged insider dealing took place between June 2, 2013, and June 19, 2014.